-But the report notes that up to 14 days can elapse between prisoners’ arrest and their arrival at their hearing in Amos, Que., often via Montreal.
+But the report notes that up to 14 days can pass between prisoners’ arrest and their arrival at their hearing in Amos, Que., often via Montreal.

 If offenders remain in preventative custody, they generally stay detained in Amos while they await the circuit court to visit their community, at which point they are transferred back north for trial.